 - any administration fee or brokerage fee payable.

-The contract must specify:
+The contract must be in writing and specify:

 - the funeral service to be supplied